Page loading ... Please wait.

 Printer Friendly Page

-Preheat oven to 350 degrees F (180 degrees C) and place rack in the center of the oven.
+Chocolate Banana Cake: Preheat your oven to 350 degrees F (180 degrees C) and place rack in the center of the oven.
 Butter, or spray with a non stick vegetable spray, a 9 x 13 inch (23 x 33 cm) pan.
-Set aside.
+Line the bottom of the pan with parchment paper.

-In a large bowl whisk together the sugar, flour, cocoa powder, baking powder, baking soda, and salt.
-Set aside.
+In a large bowl, whisk together the flour, cocoa powder, baking powder, baking soda, salt, and sugar.

-In another large bowl, whisk together the eggs, mashed bananas, water, milk, oil, and vanilla extract.
+In another large bowl, whisk the eggs.
+Then stir in the mashed bananas, water (or coffee), milk, oil, and vanilla extract.
 Add the wet ingredients to the dry ingredients and stir, or whisk, until combined.
-You will notice that the batter is quite thin.
-Pour the batter into the prepared pan and bake for about 35 to 40 minutes or until a toothpick inserted in the center of the cake comes out clean.
+(The batter is quite thin.)
+Pour the batter into the prepared pan and bake for about 35 to 40 minutes or until a toothpick inserted into the center of the cake comes out clean.

 Remove from oven and let cool on a wire rack.
 When completely cooled, frost with the Ganache.

-Ganache: Place the chopped chocolate in a medium sized stainless steel, or heatproof, bowl.
+Ganache: Place the chopped chocolate in a medium sized stainless steel, or heatproof bowl.
 Set aside.
-Heat the cream and butter in a medium sized saucepan over medium heat.
+Heat the cream and butter in a medium sized saucepan over medium heat (can also be heated in the microwave).
 Bring just to a boil.
-Immediately pour the boiling cream over the chocolate and allow to stand for 5 minutes.
-Stir until smooth.
-When Ganache has completely cooled, beat until soft and fluffy.
-Then spread the frosting on top of the cake.
-Can garnish with dried banana chips.
+Immediately pour the boiling cream over the chocolate and allow to stand for a few minutes.
+Stir until smooth, then let stand at room temperature until the Ganache has completely cooled (can also place in the refrigerator).
+Then with a hand mixer or wire whisk beat until soft and fluffy.
+Spread the Ganache on the top of the cake.

 Chocolate Banana Cake: